Raven (British band): Post-Atlantic era (1987–2000)

 The band toured Japan for the first time in May 1995.
+Raven was also touring Europe irregularly.

 A live album called Destroy All Monsters/Live in Japan was recorded featuring songs from Glow, as well as older cuts such as "For the Future".

 1996 was spent writing and recording the new studio album Everything Louder, with the sessions taking place in Manassas, Virginia at future Bret Michaels guitarist Pete Evick's studio.
 The recording was a frantic affair done over four weekends with almost no rehearsal to get a "live" feel onto tape.
 The album came out in 1997 in Japan, Europe and the US, and the band went on the road in Europe with support acts Tank and HammerFall.

 1999 promised a Raven box set with the New York label Spitfire Records.
 However, after a "lack of communication" John took the extra live/studio/bootleg tracks and working with engineer S.A.
 Adams compiled a collection entitled Raw Tracks, featuring unreleased material from 1984 to the present.
 The band also reunited with producer Michael Wagener and worked on an album titled One for All recorded at Wagener's Wireworld Studio in Nashville, Tennessee.
 Following its release, the band toured opening for old friend Udo Dirkschneider's band U.D.O. in Europe, followed by a US tour with U.D.O. in 2000.